 Using a strong password is the most important thing you can do to help keep your account secure.
 Here are a few tips on how to create a strong password:

-Updating your passwords often has became a waste of time?
+Updating your passwords often has become a waste of time?

-A study from Microsoft found that mandatory password updates cost billions in lost of productivity for little payoff in security and some other security resources point out that the security best practice is doing little security improvement but causing a lot of frustration.
-End of day, users typically end up choosing or resorting to sticky notes and any form of easier and quicker ways to access their “secure” password but could actually increases “risk”.
+A study from Microsoft found that mandatory password updates cost billions in loss of productivity for little payoff insecurity and some other security resources point out that the security best practice is doing little security improvement but causing a lot of frustration.
+End of the day, users typically end up choosing or resorting to sticky notes and any form of easier and quicker ways to access their “secure” password but could actually increase “risk”.

 Experts pointed out that in many cases today hackers or attackers won’t be passive.
-If they get your account login, they probably won’t wait and hang round for months but likely they will access you account right away.
-In some cases, hacker might be sticking around eavesdropping, not using your password but with installed backdoor access instead.
+If they get your account login, they probably won’t wait and hang around for months but likely they will access your account right away.
+In some cases, the hacker might be sticking around eavesdropping, not using your password but with installed backdoor access instead.

 The next thing you would do to reduce your risk is to reduce the password update duration.
-But hold your horses, hackers have machines that can break 348 billion NTLM password hashes a password encryption algorithm used in Windows per second and any 8 character password could be broken in 5.5 hours, and if your account are being targeted, what make you think that reducing the password update duration would possibly reduce your risk?
-It’s not possible and not worth doing this crazy event that kills your brain cells as a daily basis.
+But hold your horses, hackers have machines that can break 348 billion NTLM password hashes a password encryption algorithm used in Windows per second and any 8 character password could be broken in 5.5 hours, and if your account is being targeted, what makes you think that reducing the password update duration would possibly reduce your risk?
+It’s not possible and not worth doing this crazy event that kills your brain cells on a daily basis.

 Good reason to beef up your security with Two Factor Authentication

-Two factor authentication is one of the best things you can ensure your account don’t get hacked and invest less time and frequency updating your password, eventually less hassle and frustration.
-It’s more important and above that you choose a unique and strong password for your accounts.
-Two factor authentication is a simple feature that asks for more than just your password.
-It requires both something you know and something you have in personal belonging like cell phone.
+Two-factor authentication is one of the best things you can ensure your account doesn’t get hacked and invest less time and frequency updating your password, eventually less hassle and frustration.
+It’s more important and above that, you choose a unique and strong password for your accounts.
+Two-factor authentication is a simple feature that asks for more than just your password.
+It requires both something you know and something you have in personal belonging like a cell phone.
 After you enter your password, you will get a second code sent to your phone or an application like google authenticator generates 2-step verification codes on your phone, only after you enter it will get into your account and keeps unwanted snoopers out of your online accounts.